sinermedia/prestashop-vagrant/README.md

 # Vagrant Prestashop
-A vagrant box for prestashop
+A vagrant box for Prestashop development.

 ## Prestashop Version
 You can install any PHP version hosted on ppa:ondrej/php.
 Edit phpVersion variable on bootstrap.sh.